infinitt-study/projectSOS/README.md

 # projectSOS

-this is projectSOS with sanghoon and hyejeong.
+This is projectSOS with sanghoon and hyejeong.